-Irshad Ahmad is admitted his son in the G D Goenka School Srinagar.
-He paid Rs 1.5 lakh rupees as the admission fee for the nursery class of his son.
+Irshad Ahmad has admitted his son to the G D Goenka School Srinagar.
+He paid Rs 1.5 lakh rupees as the admission fee for the nursery class.
 In the first year, he will be spending around Rs 75,000, at Rs 6000 per month as the tuition and bus fee.

-To provide his son good quality education, Irshad withdrew some money from his GP Fund to admit his dearest son in the private school.
+To provide his son good quality education, Irshad withdrew some money from his GP Fund to admit his dearest son to a private school.
 After all, it is the future of his son.
-But the tragedy is that Irshad is himself a school teacher in a state run school.
+But the tragedy is that Irshad is himself a school teacher in a state-run school.

 Firdous Ahmad is a banker.
-His daughter got an admission in Delhi Public School, Srinagar.
-The cost: Rs 1.10 lakh as admission fee and Rs 4000 for monthly tuitions.
+His daughter got admission to Delhi Public School, Srinagar.
+The cost: Rs 1.10 lakh as admission fee and Rs 4000 for monthly tuition.

-This is education sector’s new normal.
+This is the education sector’s new normal.
 All schools follow the same procedure.
 Presentation Covent School charges Rs 68000 as admission fee for the new entrants in nursery class.
-Its sister concern seeks an upfront Rs 88,000 after the kids manages his passage in the gruelling process.
+Its sister concern seeks an upfront Rs 88,000 after the kid manages his passage in the gruelling process.

 Almost all privately run schools have this practice now.
 The demand is top-down.
-The so called “best schools” are in huge demand and once they fill their seats, the B-category is the priority and then the remaining getting disbursed in all other schools.
-The apparently C-category schools are usually catering to the low economic groups.
+The so-called “best schools” are in huge demand and once they fill their seats, the B-category is the priority and then the remaining gets disbursed to all other schools.
+Apparently, C-category schools are usually catering to low economic groups.

 But the trend that started from Srinagar has impacted the rest of Kashmir.
 Now there are A and B category private schools in town as well.